EnterpriseDB/docs/docs/how-tos/markdown-tips.md

 #### `legacyRedirects`

-If you need to set up a redirect from Docs 1.0 to Docs 2.0 manually, this is the place to do it.
+If you need to manually set up a redirect from Docs 1.0 to Docs 2.0, this is the place to do it.
 If the `legacyRedirectsGenerated` front matter doesn't include the redirect you need, add it here.

 ## Markdown styling

 All of these files use Markdown for styling.
-The options for what you can do are [here](https://github.com/EnterpriseDB/docs/blob/master/advocacy_docs/playground/1/01_examples/index.mdx)
+The options for what you can do are [here](https://github.com/EnterpriseDB/docs/blob/master/advocacy_docs/playground/1/01_examples/index.mdx).

+For more details on most of these topics, see the [EDB documentation style guide](https://enterprisedb.atlassian.net/wiki/spaces/DCBC/pages/2387870239/Documentation+Style+Guide).

 ## Headings

 Use headings to create a hierarchy for readers to navigate to more easily find information.

 Headings are denoted by two to four number signs (#) followed by one space.
 Enter an extra line break between the heading and the text content.
 EDB docs use Heading 2 (##), Heading 3 (###) and Heading 4 (####).
 Use Heading 4 sparingly.

 All headers in Docs result in anchors, which are IDs that you can link to directly.
-They are formed by using the  header text, using hyphens in place of spaces.
+You form them by using a number sign followed by the header text and hyphens in place of spaces.
 This mechanism is handy for providing quick access to definitions and allowing search results to link directly to the relevant section of a page.

 ### `# H1` - Not used in Docs